HeikkiHietala/esp32-motor-control-over-Internet/README.md

-# esp32-motor-control-over-Internet
+# ESP32 motor control over the Internet
-How to run a motor two ways with a web user interface
+How to run a motor in both directions with a web user interface

 In this system I used the L298H bridge which is described in detail here: HeikkiHietala/esp32-twodirectional-motor-control-over-Internet